Theodore is an autistic film geek lover who loves the art of film and is not ashamed of it.

-> A story about a Vietnam veteran struggling in a society that wants to forget about the war is a big challenge to bring to the big screen.
+A tale about a Vietnam veteran struggling in a society that wants to forget about the war is a big challenge to bring to the big screen.
 This is because screenwriters often feel the need to sugarcoat everything for the sake of an entertaining movie.
 But Stone and Kovic (co-writing the screenplay based on his book) make no efforts to do that.

 This movie goes beyond the theme of "war is bad" and explores the false ideal of a patriotic war.
-It's how our society has viewed war during that time and the cynicism of not supporting the veterans who have fought there.
+It's about how our society viewed war during that time and the cynicism of not supporting the veterans who have fought there.
 It's a theme that resonated with people during its release, and it continues to do so to this very day.

 Tom Cruise has never been better than he is in this movie.
 It's a role that requires a lot of emotion and range for an actor of his caliber.
 If he doesn't work, then the movie doesn't work.
 Thankfully, he commits to the role beautifully.